berton7/kek-monitors/README.md

 # perform initial setup
 python3 -m kekmonitors.init

-# if you want to try the example:
+# if you want to try the examples:
+# please make sure that `~/.local/bin/` is in your `$PATH`
 cd demo
 python3 -m pip install -r requirements.txt

 # you're ready to go!
+# remember to start MongoDB and perhaps setup a webhook in the configs so that you can see the notifications!
 ```

 ## Usage